 This article will explore the use cases of headless setups where modern technology benefits businesses.
 If you are interested in the detailed difference between headless and headful architectures, you may refer to the MACH article.

-Although headless architecture may bring many benefits for business, it’s crucial to understand that it’s not a silver bullet that covers all cases.
+Although headless architecture may bring many benefits to businesses, it’s crucial to understand that it’s not a silver bullet that covers all cases.

 - Different applications = different development teams for the backend, frontend, and other applications (if any).